9oh9/explorer/README.md

 two records.
 Setting the record with the earlier datetime as the pickup and the record with the later datetime as the dropoff.

-The api was written using Flask microframework written in python.
-The application was deployed using uwsgi wsgi server and proxied by nginx.
+The api is written using Flask microframework written in python.
+The application is deployed using uwsgi wsgi server and proxied by nginx.
 Database connections were made via the python library psycopg2 which allowed for calls to the stored procedure used to retrieve data completely contained by the polygon geography / geometric feature provided via the clients api